Frequently Asked Questions

 You need not be constrained by fear of acquiring HIV while your sexual partner is undetectable.
 As Gus Cairns writes in Viral load and transmission - a factsheet for HIV negative people, “If you do want to stop using condoms, it is important to discuss this carefully with your partner and ensure they are also comfortable with the decision.”26 It is important to remember that while an undetectable viral load will prevent transmission of HIV, it does not protect you or them from other sexually transmitted infections (STIs) or unwanted pregnancy.

-15. What does this mean for reproductive health, such as pregnancy and breastfeeding?
+15. What does this mean for reproductive health, such as pregnancy, childbirth and breastfeeding?

 Knowing how an undetectable viral load prevents HIV transmission may be especially useful for people wishing to conceive a baby without using alternative insemination practices.25 An undetectable viral load also dramatically reduces the risk of vertical transmission - during pregnancy or breastfeeding.
 For more information on HIV and reproductive health, such as pregnancy and breastfeeding, please refer to HIVE www.HIVEonline.org or TheWellProject.org, including their most recent page on breastfeeding.

 16. Should I stop using condoms and/or PrEP if I’m with someone who is undetectable?